VFA-87

 The Strike Fighter Squadron 87 (VFA-87) is a United States Navy strike fighter squadron based at Naval Air Station Oceana.
 The squadron is equipped with the Boeing F/A-18E Super Hornet and is nicknamed the Golden Warriors, its call sign is War Party.
 Currently, the squadron is assigned to Carrier Air Wing 8 (tail code "AJ").

+The squadron's patch is seen worn by Miles Teller in Top Gun: Maverick.

 Insignia and Nickname

 The squadron's insignia and nickname were approved by CNO on 29 July 1968 and have remained essentially unchanged.

 History

 1960s

 Corsairs from VA-87 on USS Ticonderoga in 1969.